 Bodega de Arte Afterschool Program

-The mission of Bodega de Arte is to create a supportive bilingual environment where our students have opportunities for expanded academic support and unique enrichment programs.
-Here is a quick glimpse of our program (for a more detailed description download our brochure below):
+The mission of Bodega de Arte (BDA) is to create a supportive bilingual environment where our students have opportunities for expanded academic support and unique enrichment programs.
+Here is a quick glimpse of our program

 - A typical schedule for full-time Bodega de Arte includes: